ehwus/daily-diary/README.md

 ## Daily Diary 📔
 A Ruby 💎 (with Sinatra) simple web app using the Materialize CSS framework for a single user to save and view diary entries that are saved in to PostgreSQL.
 This was my first project combining an MVC powered web app with a database.
-I built the app using the principles of TDD, and the code has an 100% coverage in simplecov.
+I built the app using the principles of TDD, and the code has a 100% coverage in simplecov.

 ## Usage